 Earning a High School Diploma

-Students may participate in the WCFS Commencement Exercises only if they abide by the code of dress and conduct and requirements of the graduation program.
+Students may participate in the WCFS Commencement Exercises provided they abide by the Code of Dress and Conduct and the requirements of the graduation program.